-With our dentals (we do a lot of these - so if you hate dentistry then don’t work here), we take radiographs and photos of everything.
+With our dentals (we do a lot of these - so if you hate dentistry we're not your team), we take radiographs and photos of everything.
 We use the best, well-maintained equipment.
 We have access to brilliant online training materials.
 We practice our skills on cadavers.

 This is the way we try to approach our work, and we’re a long way from getting it perfect every day.
 But we try, and a lot of days we get close.
-Which makes us happy, because safe happy, healthy pets are why we get out of bed.
+Which makes us happy, because safe happy, healthy pets and safe happy people are why we get out of bed.

 You can also expect a friendly, welcoming and open culture from top to bottom.
 Ego isn’t a welcome guest here.
 We want humble team-mates.
 But that doesn’t mean meek, our team are great fun and have a good laugh.
 None of us is the finished article, we’re all learning, growing and moving forward.
 And we want to work with people who push us to get better, who call us out when we might be wrong, who gently steer us back in the right direction.
 With compassion, kindness and love.

 Again, do we get this right each day?
 Of course not, but when we get it wrong we are smart enough to say sorry and fix any issues fast.
-Because team harmony matters.
+Team harmony matters.

-And you can expect a fair wage.
+Finally, you can expect a fair wage.
 We’re a small practice, but we want to pay our people fairly.
 So we have a package that includes pet care, medical health insurance, salary and perk box access.
-As a permanent member of the team, you’ll have access to these benefits.
+As a member of the team, you’ll have access to these benefits.

 What’s the next step?